 The SL and TP levels for this strategy are as follows:

-- Take-profit: For this strategy, the ideal take-profit level is 8-12 pips from your entry.
+- Take-profit: The ideal take-profit level for this strategy is 8-12 pips from your entry.

 - Stop-loss: Stop-loss orders should be set two to three pips below or above the most recent swing level.